maxgrossman10/housing-affordability-toms-river/field-notes/research-notes.md

 ### Why DEM data matters here
 The DEM will help measure ground elevation across Toms River so I can compare parcels, flood zones, and eventually housing-related cost burdens.
 It is one of the main inputs for building parcel-level flood and insurance context.

+NOtes: flood and parcel data are usually vectors that store discrete shapes.
+DEM data are cells with a figure. parcel data comes as a gdb flood data comes as shapefile
+DEM data comes as GeoTIFF